Partial Least Squares Regression

 Notes about the methods today

-• Both methods are supervised learning methods, however have a number of distinct properties from others we will discuss.
+• Both methods are used for supervised prediction; however, they have a number of distinct properties from other methods we will discuss.

-• Learning about PLS is more difficult than it should be, partly because papers describing it span areas of chemistry, economics, medicine and statistics, with differences in terminology and notation.
+• Learning about PLSR is more difficult than it should be, partly because papers describing it span areas of chemistry, economics, medicine and statistics, with differences in terminology and notation.

 Regularization

-• Both PCR and PLSR are forms of regularization.
+• Both PCR and PLSR can act as forms of regularization.

 • Prioritize certain variance in the data.